Passenger (1963 film): Plot

 The Passenger begins in 1960, fifteen years after the end of World War II.
 The setting is a transatlantic voyage aboard a luxury liner en route from South America to Europe.

-Lisa Kretschmer (Alexandra Śląska), a former concentration camp SS officer, has a chance encounter with a fellow passenger who was one of her inmates at the camp, Marta (Anna Ciepielewska).
-Aboard the vessel, the roles of Liza and Marta are more of less reversed.
+Liza Kretschmer (Alexandra Śląska), a former concentration camp SS officer, has a chance encounter with a fellow passenger who was one of her inmates at the camp, Marta (Anna Ciepielewska).
+Aboard the vessel, the roles of Liza and Marta are more or less reversed.
 Marta is in a position to expose the former Nazi as a war criminal, and if not to the authorities, at least to Liza’s husband, who is ignorant of her past.

 The meeting unleashes a cascade of memories for Liza, in which she struggles to revisit the events at the extermination center, and the nature of her behavior towards Marta.
 In a series of flashbacks, Liza’s internal narrative, which serves to rationalize her role, clashes with memories of the systematic murder of men, woman and children that characterized the Holocaust.
 The complexities of the relationship between perpetrator and victim reveals the degradation of Marta, who survived by accommodating herself to her oppressors.

 Production history

-Munk, at the age of 39, died in a car accident while the film was in production and the completed scenes were combined from parts of original footage and screenplay sketches by Witold Lesiewicz.
+Munk, at the age of 39, died in a car accident while the film was in production.
+The completed scenes were combined from parts of original footage and screenplay sketches by Witold Lesiewicz.
 The methods used are explained in a voice-over during the course of the film, so its unfinished state itself takes a documentary form.
 Parts of the film were shot at Auschwitz.
 The source for The Passenger was a radio drama titled Passenger from Cabin Number 45, written by Zofia Posmysz-Piasecka in 1959.

 Posmysz's play was later reworked into a novel.
 It was published in 1962 as Pasażerka.

 When the work was made into an opera in 1968, American audiences were first alerted to Munk's impressive cinematic oeuvre.

+From the novel, "The Passenger" was adapted into an opera The Passenger by Polish-Jewish-Soviet Composer Mieczysław Weinberg in 1967/68, in collaboration with Posmysz.
+The success of the opera since its staged premiere in 2010 has prompted a renewed interest in Munk's film.